ShaunSpinelli/Notes/MarkdownNotes/Fastai/lesson1.md

 * **Accuracy** - correct prediction from our test set
 * **TTA** - test time augmentation running augmented images throw cnn to see how well its good

-When we backpropagate we use our training set loss
+When we backpropagate we use our training set loss.

 If our validation loss is greater then out training loss our model is **overfitting**.